 Colorado 10 Day Itinerary

 Here’s my 10 day Colorado itinerary (which is actually 11 days).
 It’s an epic road trip where I logged over 1500 miles (1509 to be exact) on my rental car.
 You’ll visit all four national parks, do numerous scenic drives, hike some awesome trails, and have a wonderful time.
+And even though you’ll spend 10 days traversing the state, if you’re like me, you’ll leave eager to return.

 Day 0 – Hello, Colorado!